MURUGAN008/The-Spicy-Paradise/README.md

 # The-Spicy-Paradise
-It is a responsive website created byhtml and css(flex and grid are also used)
+It is a responsive website created by html and css(flex and grid are also used)